ggps2002/ggps2002/README.md

 ###

-<p align="left">- 🌱 I’m currently learning Next JS and focusing on creating UI/UX that stand out<br>- 💞️ I’m looking to collaborate on Web Dev and A.I <br>- 📫 Reach me on Gmail: pradiptoshivam5317@gmail.com</p>
+<p align="left">- 🌱 I’m currently learning Next JS and focusing on creating UI/UX that stand out<br>- 💞️ I’m looking to collaborate on Web Dev and A.I

 ###